EDUCBA Logo

 Valuation, Hadoop, Excel, Mobile Apps, Web Development & many more.

-The Museum opened to the public in 1941, just two years after Roosevelt’s death.
+The Museum opened in 1941, just two years after Roosevelt’s death.
 It was the first presidential library established in the United States and declared a National Historic Landmark in 1963.
 The library also houses the Franklin D. Roosevelt Presidential Library and Museum, which includes a museum, archives, and a research center.

 Presidential Libraries Act